jamonserrano/plumber-sass/README.md

 ```

 ## Usage
 1\.
-Set the height of the vertical grid on your page in any unit with the `$plumber-grid-height` global variable:
+Set the height of the vertical grid in your preferred unit with the `$plumber-grid-height` global variable:

 ```scss
 $plumber-grid-height: 12px; // Pixels